JaspreetKhela/pycityschools-challenge/README.md

 ### New District Summary
 ![new_district_summary](https://user-images.githubusercontent.com/80941606/191794534-443f258f-f771-4121-ac97-38579f828051.png)

-**Table 1**: These are the district summaries determined from the old and new analysis scripts.
+**Figure 1**: These are the district summaries determined from the old and new analysis scripts.

 _____
 * How is the district summary affected?